AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/dev-reports/sql-rpt-bldr.md

 You might sometimes see [messages below the editor with EXPLAIN in them](../best-practices/optimizing-your-sql-queries.md){: target="_blank"}.
 If you see one of these, that means that your query hasn't run and needs a bit of fine-tuning.

-After you're done editing your query, you can move onto either creating a visualization or saving your work to a dashboard.
+After you are done editing your query, you can move onto either creating a visualization or saving your work to a dashboard.

 ## Creating a visualization {#createviz}

 To create a visualization with your query results, click the **Chart** tab in the **Results** pane.
-In this tab, you'll select:
+In this tab, you will select:

 * The **Series**, or the column you want to measure, such as **Items sold**.
 * The **Category**, or the column you want to use to segment your data, such as **acquisition source**.
 * The **Labels**, or X-axis values.

-Here's a quick look at what the visualization process looks like:
+Here is a quick look at what the visualization process looks like:

 ![](../assets/SQL_RB_viz_overview.gif)